 Does weather affect the availability of water for desalination?

 No. It is a drought-proof process unaffected by rainfall or other weather conditions.
-Part of the testing done at the pilot project determined that even in the most difficult operating conditions, the process works well.
+The past three years of operations have determined that even in the most difficult operating conditions, the process works well.